Heeam-Shin/web-app-controller-sample/README.md

-# Sample Web App for Secondary Displays
+# Sample Web App for a Secondary Display

 This sample app launches/closes a built-in YouTube app on your webOS OSE target device.
 You can learn how to launch an app on a secondary display using LS2 API.